Kristin Gomez, President

 Rachel Warner, Treasurer

-Rachel Warner, Arlington resident, is a flutist, currently playing with the Arlington Concert Orchestra, directed by fellow Board Member Veronica Jackson, which was founded in 2012 through the Arlington Community Learning Program for amateur musicians.
-She is also a member of the hand bell choir Polymnia at the Unitarian Universalist Church of Arlington, VA.
+Rachel Warner, Arlington resident, is a flutist, currently playing with the Arlington Concert Orchestra, which was founded in 2012 through the Arlington Community Learning Program for amateur musicians.
+She also plays with the Arlington Community Learning Program's Flute Ensemble and is a member of the hand bell choir Polymnia at the Unitarian Universalist Church of Arlington, VA.
 She worked for the U.S. Government for over 30 years, first at the Library of Congress and then at the Department of State, until her retirement in 2016.
 At the Department of State, she was an intelligence analyst, focused on Africa, in the Bureau of Intelligence and Research.

 Mary Dausch, Board Member